 The Sanctuary Movement is a growing movement of faith and immigrant communities protecting and standing with immigrants facing deportation.
 Members pledge to protect immigrant families who face unjust deportation.
 Northwoods Unitarian Universalist Church joins the many religious leaders, congregations, and faith-based organizations of all denominations who are part of the Movement.

 Since declaring Sanctuary we have received an inspiring amount of support from the community.
-If you have questions about what it means to be a Sanctuary Church, click here.

 If you are interested in joining this effort please contact firstname.lastname@example.org.